calphool/TRS80MXS/README.md

 ===================

 The basic theory of operation of the MXS is covered in the other projects in this repo.
 The combined unit has a few unique characteristics.
-First, it has three headers at the north, and south positions, and norteast of each board.
+First, it has three headers at the north, and south positions, and northeast of each board.
 These are what allow the boards to be stacked.
 One header is mostly the address bus of the TRS-80 expansion connector, passed through a 74LS244 buffer.
 It also includes the operation signals (RD, WR, IN, OUT).
 The opposite header contains the data bus and a few miscellaneous signals.
 Finally the header at the northeast position is 4 lines that